 CNA Classes in Salem, OR

-1 state-approved Certified Nurse Aide training program in Salem.
-Tuition ranges from $1,466.
+7 state-approved Certified Nurse Aide training programs in Salem.
+Tuition ranges from Free to $1,466.
 Oregon requires 155 hours minimum (more than double the federal 75-hour OBRA standard) of training and uses D&SDT-Headmaster for the competency exam.

 Programs in Salem